 Flam3D also kicks off the 3D Delta Week this year with the AM R&D Day.
 Research institutions in the field of additive manufacturing present themselves with their projects; companies can join.
 There is a lot of research into AM in the Benelux.
 The Vrije Universiteit Brussel gave a kick-off during the last member event of Flam3D.

-The Vrije Universiteit Brussel (VUB) is probably not at the forefront of most people’s minds when asked about a university that is involved in research into additive manufacturing.
+The Vrije Universiteit Brussel (VUB) is probably not at the forefront of most people’s minds when asked regarding a university that is involved in research into additive manufacturing.
 Nevertheless, the AM Research Group is active, both with metal and polymers.
 And that for more than 10 years: in 2012 the VUB AM Research Lab started.
 Among other things, the Brussels researchers want to get 3D metal printing into industry more quickly.
 Their solution: making smart components with AM, said Professor Dieter De Baere during the Flam3D meeting.
 Additive manufacturing lends itself like no other technology to the smart integration of sensors.

 Measure load on structural parts